Blackfell/blackfell.github.io/_posts/2021-02-05-NetGopher-New-Tool-Who-Dis.md

 (mostly core) Libraries.
 I think I might be a convert!

-With all that said, If you're worried about the learning curve, you could always get the basic syntax and conventions down via Codeacademy, Sololearn etc. it's atually really begineer friendly and you should **just do it!**
+With all that said, If you're worried about the learning curve, you could always get the basic syntax and conventions down via Codeacademy, Sololearn etc. first, then pick up something more technical like this, **just do it!**

 # Netgopher